David Green

 • Accidents during training and on deployments

 David’s expertise means that he is frequently called upon to represent military personnel in general personal injury claims.
-His broad knowledge means that he is able to produce claims for future earnings based on a the loss of reconstructed military career.
+His broad knowledge means that he is able to produce claims for future earnings based on the loss of a reconstructed military career.
 He brings great contextual knowledge of the military’s structures, procedures and equipment to these cases.

 Download section